nestthub/v2hub-panel/README.md

 │   └── test_*.py
 │
 ├── nginx/
-│   ├── default.conf.template    # nginx template
-│   ├── proxy_params             # proxy headers
+│   ├── default.conf.template    # nginx envsubst template (see Nginx section for current mount caveat) │   ├── proxy_params             # proxy headers
-│   └── grafana.htpasswd
+│   └── grafana.htpasswd         # created at deploy time, not tracked in the repo — required by the template's auth_basic directive
 │
 ├── monitoring/
 │   ├── alloy/